Vredefort dome info

 The Vredefort Dome, approximately 120km south-west of Johannesburg is a representative part of a large meteorite impact structure (astrobleme).
 Dating back 2 023 million years, it is the oldest astrobleme found on Earth so far.

 Guided tours are conducted in the Vredefort Dome by a registered tourist guide.
-Tours are undertaken at any time of the year, any day of the week for anyone, from school children to geologists.
+Tours are undertaken at arranged and planned dates, from school children to geologists.

-Tours depart from Parys and last 4 to 7 hours.
-Tour starts with a presentation followed by a tour through the Vredefort Meteorite Impact Structure visiting many viewpoints and historic sites.
+Tours depart from the Venterskroon Information Centre and last 4 to 7 hours.
+The tour starts with a presentation followed by a tour through the Vredefort Meteorite Impact Structure, visiting many viewpoints and historical sites.